JacKeTUs/simagic-ff/README.md

 2. If you try to change range of the wheel when it is outside requested range - feedback will dissapear completely.
 Reboot and reconnect base to fix it.
 3. With base firmware greater than v108 some wheel rim functions like GT1 - "Set Rotation Angle" does not work.
 4. GT1 - with wheel firmware 3242 (latest) setting LED mode (slow/fast flashing / off / on) does not work
-5. Firmware v169 and SimPro2.0.116 introduced proprietary protocol for communicating to the wheelbase and does not use standart directinput ffb reports.
-Please, avoid firmware v169 and SimPro 2.0.116 for the time being.

 ## DISCLAIMER
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.